 3. Define your unique selling proposition

-So far in your process to plan a website, you’ve determined your goals and defined your target audience.
+So far in your process of planning a website, you’ve determined your goals and defined your target audience.
 Now, you can start developing marketing strategies for reaching the audience and encouraging them to act.

 The first step in that process is creating a unique selling proposition.